-Check that the locking lever is in the "lock" position.

-Check that the safety latch is in position over locking lever.
-(On some fifth wheels the catch must be put in place by hand.)

-If the coupling isn't right, don't drive the coupled unit; get it fixed.
+- Check that the locking lever is in the "lock" position. - Check that the safety latch is in position over the locking lever.
+(On some fifth wheels the catch must be put in place by hand.). - If the coupling isn't right, don't drive the coupled unit; get it fixed.

-Step 14.
-Connect the Electrical Cord and Check Air-lines
+Step 14: Connect the Electrical Cord and Check the Air Lines

-Plug the electrical cord into the trailer and fasten the safety catch.

-Check both air-lines and electrical line for signs of damage.

-Make sure air and electrical lines will not hit any moving parts of vehicle.
+- Plug the electrical cord into the trailer and fasten the safety catch. - Check both the air lines and the electrical line for signs of damage. - Make sure the air and electrical lines will not hit any moving parts of the vehicle.

-Step 15.
-Raise Front Trailer Supports (Landing Gear)
+Step 15: Raise the Front Trailer Supports (Landing Gear)

-Use low gear range (if so equipped) to begin raising the landing gear.
-Once free of weight, switch to the high gear range.

-Raise the landing gear all the way up.
-(Never drive with landing gear only part way up as it may catch on railroad tracks or other things.)

-After raising landing gear, secure the crank handle safely.

-When full weight of trailer is resting on tractor:

-Check for enough clearance between rear of tractor frame and landing gear.
-(When tractor turns sharply, it must not hit landing gear.)

-Check that there is enough clearance between the top of the tractor tires and the nose of the trailer.
+- Use low gear range (if so equipped) to begin raising the landing gear.
+Once free of weight, switch to the high gear range. - Raise the landing gear all the way up.
+Never drive with the landing gear only part way up as it may catch on railroad tracks or other things. - After raising the landing gear, secure the crank handle safely. - When the full weight of the trailer is resting on the tractor: - " Check for enough clearance between the rear of the tractor frame and the landing gear.
+(When the tractor turns sharply, it must not hit the landing gear.) - " Check that there is enough clearance between the top of the tractor tires and the nose of the trailer. - " Check for enough clearance between the rear of tractor and the front of the trailer.
+The sliding fifth wheel may need to be repositioned to avoid the tractor hitting the trailer during turns.

-Step 16.
-Remove Trailer Wheel Chocks
+Step 16: Remove Trailer Wheel Chocks

-Remove and store wheel chocks in a safe place.
+• Remove and store the wheel chocks in a safe place.

-6.4.2 - Uncoupling Tractor-Semitrailers
+6.4.2 UNCOUPLING TRACTOR-SEMITRAILERS

-The following steps will help you to uncouple safely.
+The following steps will help you to uncouple safely:

-Step 1.
-Position Rig
+Step 1: Position the Rig

-Make sure surface of parking area can support weight of trailer.

-Have tractor lined up with the trailer.
-(Pulling out at an angle can damage landing gear.)
+- Make sure the surface of the parking area can support the weight of the trailer. - Have the tractor lined up with the trailer.
+Pulling out at an angle can damage the landing gear.

-Step 2.
-Ease Pressure on Locking Jaws
+Step 2: Ease Pressure on the Locking Jaws

-Shut off trailer air supply to lock trailer brakes.

-Ease pressure on fifth wheel locking jaws by backing up gently.
-(This will help you release the fifth wheel locking lever.)

-Put parking brakes on while tractor is pushing against the kingpin.
-(This will hold rig with pressure off the locking jaws.)
+- Shut off the trailer air supply to lock the trailer brakes. - Ease the pressure on the fifth wheel locking jaws by backing up gently.
+This will help you release the fifth wheel locking lever. - Put the parking brakes on while the tractor is pushing against the kingpin.
+This will hold the rig with pressure off the locking jaws.

-Step 3.
-Chock Trailer Wheels
+Step 3: Chock the Trailer Wheels

-Chock the trailer wheels if the trailer doesn't have spring brakes or if you're not sure.
-(The air could leak out of the trailer air tank, releasing its emergency brakes.
-Without chocks, the trailer could move.)
+• Chock the trailer wheels if the trailer doesn't have spring brakes or if you're not sure.
+The air could leak out of the trailer air tank, releasing its emergency brakes.
+Without chocks, the trailer could move.

-Step 4.
-Lower the Landing Gear
+Step 4: Lower the Landing Gear

-If trailer is empty, lower the landing gear until it makes firm contact with the ground.

-If trailer is loaded, after the landing gear makes firm contact with the ground, turn crank in low gear a few extra turns.
+- If the trailer is empty, lower the landing gear until it makes firm contact with the ground. - If the trailer is loaded, after the landing gear makes firm contact with the ground, turn the crank in low gear a few extra turns.
 This will lift some weight off the tractor.
-(Do not lift trailer off the fifth wheel.)
-This will:

-Make it easier to unlatch fifth wheel.

-Make it easier to couple next time.
+(Do not lift the trailer off the fifth wheel.)
+This will: - " make it easier to unlatch the fifth wheel;. - " make it easier to couple the next time.

-Step 5.
-Disconnect Air-lines and Electrical Cable
+Step 5: Disconnect the Air Lines and Electrical Cable

-Disconnect air-lines from trailer.
-Connect air-line glad hands to dummy couplers at back of cab or couple them together.

-Hang electrical cable with plug down to prevent moisture from entering it.

-Make sure lines are supported so they won't be damaged while driving the tractor.
+- Disconnect the air lines from the trailer.
+Connect the air line glad hands to the dummy couplers at the back of the cab or couple them together. - Hang the electrical cable with the plug down to prevent moisture from entering it. - Make sure the lines are supported so they won't be damaged while driving the tractor.

-Step 6.
-Unlock Fifth Wheel
+Step 6: Unlock the Fifth Wheel